 As a metric of agreement, we calculated the ICC [1,2].
 To calculate the ICC, we used Dataset 3.
-In total, 84,825 admissions and 21 hospitals were included in the analysis, using 15 months of data.
-The agreement between the two independent assessments of the RSMR for each hospital was 0.6826, and the adjusted ICC (which estimates the ICC if we had been able to use one full year of data in each split sample) [3,4], is 0.7748 (Table 1).
-This adjusted ICC is considered "substantial" reliability, according to conventional standards [1].
+In total, 7,762,656 admissions and all hospitals were included in the analysis, using 21 months of data (Note that we only retain hospitals that had have results within both time periods in Dataset 3, or 4,450 hospitals for this analysis).
+The agreement between the two independent assessments of the RSMR for each hospital was 0.8187, and the adjusted ICC (which estimates the ICC if we had been able to use one full year of data in each split sample) [3,4], is 0.8377 (Table 1).
+Both demonstrate high reliability, according to conventional standards [1].